ECB ready to push boundaries of crisis role

 IMF DETOUR

-Economists expect the ECB to keep mum on its government bond purchase program on Thursday -- ahead of the EU summit and as long it remains unclear what governments are prepared to do.
+Economists expect the ECB to keep mum on its government bond purchase programme on Thursday -- ahead of the EU summit and as long it remains unclear what governments are prepared to do.

 It sharply slowed its bond purchases last week as expectations mount it could be more aggressive in the coming months if euro zone leaders show a willingness to surrender some national powers to save the euro.